 A new AI capability deployed to a workforce of ten thousand knowledge workers will influence some number of decisions made by those workers.
 The total volume of decisions influenced is bounded by the workforce size and the frequency with which individual workers encounter the relevant decision type.
 The impact surface is fundamentally different in scale from the impact surface of an improvement to the authorisation model.

 The scale asymmetry does not mean new capabilities are not valuable.
 It means they are not comparable to decision optimisation in existing high-volume systems, and treating them as equivalent investment alternatives, as most AI portfolio planning processes implicitly do, leads to systematic underinvestment in the higher-return opportunity.
+The underlying mechanism is decision density: the product of decision volume, unit financial consequence, and decision frequency.
+Operational systems running on IBM Z and equivalent core infrastructure operate at decision densities that no workforce-facing AI capability can match.
+That density is where AI investment produces the highest leverage.

 The investment profile difference

 Decision optimisation in an existing system starts with a working production system, an established data pipeline, a known decision type, a measurable outcome, and an existing integration between the AI and the operational process.
 The incremental investment to improve the model is concentrated in training data refresh, model development, validation, and deployment to a system that is already configured to consume the output.
 The time from investment decision to production value is measured in weeks to months.
+The same logic applies whether the decision is a payment fraud score, a logistics network routing allocation, a manufacturing yield classification, or a telco network fault prioritisation.
+The decision path, outcome metric, and economic consequence already exist and are measurable.

 New AI capability development starts from a lower base.
 The use case must be defined precisely enough to specify a model.
 The data pipeline must be built or adapted.
 The integration must be designed and implemented.
 The organisational change management required for adoption must be planned and executed.
 The time from investment decision to production value at meaningful scale is measured in months to years, and the realised adoption rate at the end of that period is frequently lower than the business case projected.